andreshyer/USPTOtoNeo4j/README.md

 ## USPTO to Neo4j

 This package is meant to help data analysts and chemist who wish to view the USPTO data in Neo4j.
+Viewing US Patent chemical data in Neo4j allows for chemical reaction pathway searching that traditional databases can not provide.

 ## Getting required data